Assessment and Reporting

 “Students as active, engaged and critical assessors, can make sense of information, relate it to prior knowledge, and master the skills involved.
 This is the regulatory process in metacognition.
 It occurs when students personally monitor what they are learning and use the feedback from this monitoring to make adjustment, adaptations and even major changes in what they understand.
 Assessment as learning is the ultimate goal, where students are their own best assessors.”
 (Lorna Earl, Using Classroom Assessment to Maximise Student Learning, 2003).

-We use the following performance indicators to measure our pupil’s progress against the End of Year Expectations (National Curriculum) for each associated Year group.
+We use the following terms to describe pupils’ attainment against the End of Year Expectations (from the National Curriculum) for each associated year group.
 These are:

 - Emerging: Below Age Related Expectations